biomassa/max-m4l-stuff/max4live/midiFighterTwister/README.md

 # known issues

-- in the bank 4, two knobs are non-recordable (they are not illumnated) due to ableton's restrictions
+- in the bank 4, two knobs are usable but non-recordable (they are not illumnated)

 made by humans (no llms)